-If you book arrangements other than a package holiday from us, your monies will not be financially protected.
+If you book Arrangements other than an ATOL protected flight or Package from us, your monies will not be financially protected.
 Please ask us for further details.

 Once you have asked us to confirm your booking the total price of the arrangements you have booked is due and is payable as follows:

-(i) If you book more than 60 days (90 days for Explorer voyages) before your scheduled departure date, a non-refundable deposit of 20% is due.
-The balance is due 60 days before your scheduled departure date.
+(i) If you book more than 60 days (90 days for Expedition cruises) before your scheduled departure date, a non-refundable deposit of 20% is due.
+The balance is due 60 days (90 days for Expedition cruises) before your scheduled departure date.
 No second invoice will be sent.
 Travel documents will be issued 7 to 14 days prior to departure.

-(ii) If you book less than 60 days (90 days for Explorer voyages) before your scheduled departure date the full price is payable when you book.
+(ii) If you book less than 60 days (90 days for Expedition cruises) before your scheduled departure date the full price is payable when you book.

 Our preferred method of deposit payment is by bank debit card or credit card.
 Balance payment may be made by cash, bank debit card, credit card or cheque (providing there is time to clear it to meet the payment schedule shown above – you should allow 5 working days for clearance from the time we receive it).